edaaydinea/365-days-of-code-2022/Algorithms/Book/Part 1/01 - Fundamentals/01_3 - Bags, Queues and Stacks/README.md

 implementing `Stack`, we do not know the concrete type of `Item`, but a client can use our stack for any type of data, including one defined long after we develop our implementation.

-Withoud generics, we would have to define (and implement) different APIs for each type of data we might need to collect;
+Without generics, we would have to define (and implement) different APIs for each type of data we might need to collect;
 with generics, we can use one API (and one implementation) for all types of daa, even types that are implemented in the future.